Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/README.md

 ### Getting the full information of a certificate

 Azure's KeyVault's design makes sharp distinctions between Keys, Secrets and Certificates.
-The KeyVault service's Certificates features were designed making use of it's Keys and Secrets capabilities.
+The Key Vault service's Certificates features were designed making use of it's Keys and Secrets capabilities.
-Let's evaluate the composition of a KeyVault Certificate:
+Let's evaluate the composition of a Key Vault Certificate:

 > When a Key Vault certificate is created, an addressable key
 > and secret are also created with the same name.
 The Key Vault